Pvanduyse/open5e/source/Spellcasting/spells_a-z/s/shield.rst

 **Duration:** 1 round

-An :ref:`srd:invisible` barrier of magical force appears and protects you.
+An invisible barrier of magical force appears and protects you.
 Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from magic missile.